One of the region's under-utilized trails, the Mount Herman-Limbaugh Canyon Loop takes you from Monument Preserve up Mount Herman Road

 The canyon stretch is a great, flowing trail with a few surprises.
 As the canyon narrows towards its northern terminus, the trail becomes somewhat more technical.
 Although this central stretch is fairly unchallenging, the trail does throw up some sudden technical sections that warrant a bit of care.

-At the end of Mad Hatter, merge right on to Mount Herman Road, which is dirt from this point onwards.
-For the next four miles, follow the road south and around the southern shoulder of Mount Herman.
-After about 20 minutes of climbing, look for a well-marked trailhead for Tr.
+, which is dirt from this point onwards.
+For the next two miles, follow the road south and around the southern shoulder of Mount Herman.
+Look for a well-marked trailhead for Tr.
 715. It is located approximately .10 miles after the Trail 716 trailhead.
 Do not confuse the two.

 For the next mile, stay on the gravel trail.
 A number of trails crisscross the route - stay on the main one until you drop down into Limbaugh Canyon.
+The dropt into Limgaugh Canyon is marked by a brown Carsonite marker.
 After an initial scramble down an eroded gravel slope, the trail becomes more rideable, eventually turning into a challengingly narrow traverse through aspens that winds down into the valley.
 Your inclination may be to let the bike run fast at this point, but be aware that the trail has several unexpected turns.
 Eventually, the trail exits into a wide canyon and becomes more flowing.

 For the next few miles, the trail cruises through meadows, following a small stream.
 Depending on the time of year, the stream may not have water.
 As the canyon narrows, the trail moves up the right side of the canyon and once again becomes intermediate.
 There are several unexpected rock gardens and technical sections along this portion.